Programming Embedded Systems

 About Embedded Firmware Development

 Embedded firmware development, as we saw in the previous section can be quite difficult to develop.
 Mainly because the firmware has to be compatible with the embedded hardware design.
 But the term “embedded hardware” is not a precise term.
 It can range from a 4-bit microcontroller to an 8-pin one to even a large CPU.
 Hence, we are going to list down some tips for Embedded Firmware Development that should be kept in mind while developing firmware.

-1. Make adequate use of tools
+1. Make adequate use of tools available by the vendor

 There are various tools that simplify firmware development for you.
 Like, an integrated environment can make your development process a lot easier.
 It can auto-complete your code, show documentation of your classes while you’re using it, organize the build process, auto-format code, highlight the code so it becomes more readable, etc. This automation helps the development process become more efficient and less tedious.